 It makes totally sense in the movie.
 Theo is supposed to be a trendy, urban, fashionable girl; whilst Eleanor is supposed to be socially isolated with limited budget to dress up with designer's clothes.

-Quant, Mary, 1934-, British fashion designer.
+Dame Mary Quant, 1934-, British fashion designer.
 After opening her boutique in London to sell clothes, she began to design them as well.
 She was one of the originators of the Mod or Chelsea look of the 1960s that helped make London the new center of fashion.
-Her designs included miniskirts; vinyl boots; dresses with striking geometric patterns and strong colors; and the wet look achieved by tightly fitted vinyl clothing for a young and avant-garde clientele.
+Her designs included miniskirts; vinyl boots; dresses with striking geometric patterns and strong colours; and the wet look achieved by tightly fitted vinyl clothing for a young and avant-garde clientele.

 Her filmography as "costume designer" includes: